Coast Guard Base Kodiak: History

 The base began as the United States Navy's Naval Air Station Kodiak on 15 June 1941.
 Artillery emplacements survive on Buskin Hill, Artillery Hill, and at Fort Abercrombie (now a state park), but little remains of Fort Greely's barracks.

 On 17 April 1947 the Coast Guard Air Station was commissioned as an Air Detachment at the navy base with one PBY Catalina aircraft, seven pilots, and thirty crewmen.
 On 25 April 1972 the order establishing Coast Guard Base Kodiak and CG RADSTA Kodiak was issued by the Commandant of the CG.
 CG Air Station Kodiak was already operating with three HC-130H airplanes and two HH-52A helicopters.
 Today, CG Air Station Kodiak operates five HC-130J aircraft, five MH-60T Jayhawk helicopters, and five MH-65C Dolphin helicopters.

 Kodiak Naval Operating Base, Fort Greely, and Fort Abercrombie were together listed on the National Register of Historic Places and also declared to be a National Historic Landmark in 1985 for the role the facilities played in World War II.

 2012 shooting

 On April 12, 2012, two Coast Guard members were found fatally shot at their work stations in one of the communications buildings on-base.
+The event caused panic on the island as residents were urged to stay indoors and report suspect activities, and schools were put on lockdown.
 After an investigation conducted by the FBI, Coast Guard Investigative Service, and Alaska State Troopers, the prime suspect (James Michael "Jim" Wells) was arrested.